 Bernie Sanders is a Democratic candidate for President of the United States.
 In 2006, he was elected to the U.S. Senate after 16 years as Vermont’s sole congressman in the House of Representatives.
 Bernie is now serving his second term in the U.S. Senate after winning re-election in 2012 with 71 percent of the vote.

-Born in Brooklyn, New York, Bernie attended James Madison High School and Brooklyn College before moving west for school at the University of Chicago.
+Born in Brooklyn, New York, he attended James Madison High School, Brooklyn College, and the University of Chicago.
 After graduating, he moved to Vermont where he worked as a carpenter and documentary filmmaker.
 In 1981, he was elected as mayor of Burlington, the state’s largest city, by a mere 10 votes.

 Bernie lives in Burlington, Vermont with his wife Jane.
 He has four children and seven grandchildren.